KSorte/programming_vault/leetcode_solutions/README.md

 Leetcode 200 Number of Islands is a very important problem asked in many coding rounds.
 It is solved with both DFS and BFS.
 Must read for understanding these two searches properly.

+Leetcode 207 Course Schedule : Very important problem.
+Can be solved using topological sort (BFS) or simple DFS.
+Extremely important problem. can be asked.
+See topological sort.

 Leetcode 208 Implement Trie Prefix Tree : This is a good problem for application of unique pointers as against raw pointers.
 Methods such as `make_unique()` to create new instance of unique pointer and `get()` to get raw pointers from unique ptrs are used in this solution.
 No usage of pointers lead to problems with the hashmaps since they copy the class elements and lead to